EPW80/Automated-Trading-System/readme.md

 # ETF Atoumated trading application

-Automated trading system specifically designed to trade two exchange-traded funds (ETFs): SOXL and SOXS.
-These ETFs are highly volatile because they are 3x leveraged.
+This automated trading system is specifically designed to trade two exchange-traded funds (ETFs): SOXL and SOXS.
+These ETFs are highly volatile due to their 3x leverage.
 The top holdings of these ETFs primarily consist of semiconductor companies, including NVIDIA (NVDA), Broadcom (AVGO), Advanced Micro Devices (AMD), Qualcomm (QCOM), Micron Technology (MU), Intel (INTC), and Microchip Technology (MCHP).

 If the majority of these holdings are up, SOXL will rise, while SOXS will fall, and vice versa.
 In other words, the price movements of SOXL and SOXS are inversely related.
 Therefore, you can buy and sell one of them for a profit, provided you can accurately predict the direction of their movements without relying on short selling.

+## Features

+- Automated Trading Strategy: Implements a Simple Moving Average (SMA) crossover strategy for trading SOXL and SOXS.
+- Data Fetching: Fetches historical data for SOXL and SOXS from Yahoo Finance.
+- Backtesting: Evaluates the performance of the trading strategy through backtesting.
+- Interactive Frontend: Provides a user-friendly interface for selecting symbols, viewing data, and running backtests.
+- Graphical Visualization: Displays price charts for the selected ETFs over a specified date range.

 ## Installation

+### Prerequisites

+- Node.js and npm installed on your system.
+- A code editor like Visual Studio Code.
+- Git installed on your system.

-### Fetch data
+### Fetch historical data

-- The fetchData.js file can run using Node.js to execute program.
-Here’s how you can do it:

-- Open terminal.

-- Navigate to the directory containing your fetchData.js file.
+- The fetchData.js script downloads historical data for SOXL and SOXS from Yahoo Finance and saves it in JSON format.

-- Run the following command:
+- Run the following command in the terminal:

 `sudo node fetchData.js`